Corporate Governance Statement

 - is the Company’s primary spokesperson, communicating with external audiences, such as investors, analysts and the media;

-The remuneration committee is chaired by Dave Reeves and comprises Dave Reeves and Brian Moritz.
+The remuneration committee is chaired by Claire Parry Reeves and comprises Claire Parry Reeves and Brian Moritz.
 It meets on an ad hoc basis when required.

-The audit committee is chaired by Brian Moritz and comprises Brian Moritz and Dave Reeves.
+The audit committee is chaired by Brian Moritz and comprises Brian Moritz and Claire Parry.
 It normally meets twice per annum to consider the interim and final results.
 In the latter case the auditors are present, and the meeting considers and takes action on any matters raised by the auditors arising from their audit.

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 The Board communicates with its stakeholders through social media and webcasts, as well as by announcements on RNS.
-It welcomes the ability to meet and engage with shareholders at general meetings, but this was not possible in 2020 due to Covid 19 restrictions.
+It welcomes the ability to meet and engage with shareholders at general meetings.

 The audit committee normally meets twice per annum, on its own to consider and approve the interim results, and with the auditors to consider the annual report and matters raised by the auditors based on their audit.
 So far as possible recommendations by the auditors are immediately implemented.
 As the CEO is also present as an observer at such meetings, no further report is submitted to the Board.

 The remuneration committee meets on an ad hoc basis when required.
-Fees paid to the non-executive directors are settled by the Chief Executive Officer, as both non-executive directors comprise the remuneration committee.
+Fees paid to the non-executive directors are settled by the Chief Executive Officer, as the non-executive directors comprise the remuneration committee.